Admrulez1908/SHL-Assessment-Recommender/README.md

-# 🧠 SHL Assessment Recommendation System (AI Intern Assignment)
+# 🧠 SHL Assessment Recommendation System

 This project is a Generative AI-powered system that recommends SHL assessments based on a given job description (JD) or JD URL.
 It uses OpenAI's LLM and FAISS vector store to match job requirements with SHL’s assessment catalog.